SinnumUGesgag/aws-bootcamp-crudder-2023/journal/week1.md

 Download was successful

-__VI: Setup the Connection via the PostgreSQL Extension; setup a connection to the Local Postgress Container__
+*F: Setup the Connection via the PostgreSQL Extension; setup a connection to the Local Postgress Container*

-__VII: then I accessed PostgreSQL Successfully__
+*G: then I accessed PostgreSQL Successfully*
 ```
 psql --host localhost -U postgres
 ```
 and then manually typed in the password and PostreSQL was accessible

-__VIII: Add my PostgreSQL Explorer to my gitpod YML file__
+*H: Add my PostgreSQL Explorer to my gitpod YML file*
 ```
 - ric-v.postgres-explorer
 ```